 I’m ready to become a proctor, what do I do?

 Request an AEST Proctor account by clicking “Request Account” at the top of the screen.
 You will receive an email notification once your account is approved.
 Then, check out the Proctor Guide for directions on scheduling and proctoring exams.

 Once you have an active AEST account, you’re ready to begin proctoring exams.
 Step-by-step instructions for preparing for test day and proctoring exams on test day are available.

 SCHEDULING EXAM SESSIONS

 AEST proctor accounts allow you to schedule exam sessions in the testing platform.
-To schedule an exam login to the AEST Testing Platform and enter the exam name, date, time, and proctor’s name.
-After the exam is scheduled you are required to add students from your school’s student list to the exam session before testing.
-Exam Sessions can be scheduled with zero credits in the school’s account, however, the school must have ‘Available Exam Credits’ to cover the cost of the exam before the proctor can ‘seat’ the student on exam day.
+To schedule an exam login to the AEST Testing Platform and choose the date, time, and lead proctor’s name.
+After the exam is scheduled, you are required to add students from your school’s student list to the exam session before testing.
+Exam Sessions can be scheduled with zero credits in the school’s account; however, the school must have ‘Available Exam Credits’ to cover the cost of the exam before the proctor can ‘seat’ the student on exam day.
 Schools are not charged for scheduled exams that result in no-shows, provided the proctor does not ‘seat’ the student.